 HOUSECOAL or BITUMINOUS COAL (not smokeless) makes lots of tarry smoke and large volumes of flammable gas which make it difficult to control and risk explosions.
-Despite its low cost, it rarely represents value for money.
-Don't use housecoal.
+Despite its low cost, it may not always represents value for money.

 ANTHRACITE (Smokeless) is a natural hard, shiny form of coal.
 Slow to light, it can burn for very long periods with great heat.
 Despite its high price-per-bag it generally works out to be one of the cheapest of all fuels.
 Use the 'small nuts' size.